 provides you a large amount of power and flexibility.

-, you’ll find more and more problems that have
+As you learn to use grep, you’ll find more and more problems that have

-easy grep
+easy grep solutions.

-Here are some typical uses of grep
+Here are some typical uses of grep:

 - Finding where an expression occurs in a file or directory